mortaca/RGB-Pi/FAQ.md

 We have a [list of others hdmi_timings](https://github.com/mortaca/RGB-Pi/blob/master/HDMI_Timings.txt)  in the repository with which you can try until you find the right one.
 Make sure the symbol = is present.

 7. The CRT televisions are very different from the current LCD and each TV had a slightly different centering adjustment, so there is no configuration that is good on all monitors and it is necessary that each one adjust the image to your TV, we We offer a centering solution so "NO ACCESS TO RETROARCH" is required to adjust the image.
-To adjust the centering we have some applications from the section Python where we can access the configuration files or if we want to do from the PC by SSH will be in the folder /share/RGB-Pi/Timings.cfg (for consoles) or / share / RGB-Pi / resolutions / (for arcade)
+To adjust the centering we have some applications from the section Python where we can access the configuration files or if we want to do from the PC by SSH will be in the folder /share/RGB-Pi/Timings.cfg (for consoles) or /share/RGB-Pi/resolutions/ (for arcade)
 In these files we will find a long string separated by spaces similar to this:

-megadrive 1920 240 59.92 3 4 5 48 192 240 6 15734
+**megadrive 1920 240 59.92 3 4 5 48 192 240 6 15734**
 The fields we are interested in changing are numbers 3, 5 and 7, which may be other values or negative values.
 The number 3 belongs to the horizontal centering, number 5 is horizontal zoom to expand or collapse the image and the number 7 corresponds to the vertical position.
 Do not worry about expanding the image horizontally, this does not affect the perfect pixel, the important thing is not to compress or expand the vertical scanlines.

 8. This is caused by a problem with the game launcher, it is solved by putting the games inside a .zip Until the problem is corrected.

-9. Our system uses custom files to retroarch so any changes will be discarded, if you want to introduce a change in retroarch you can find the files we use segregated by consoles in the folder / share / RGB-Pi / Retroarch
+9. Our system uses custom files to retroarch so any changes will be discarded, if you want to introduce a change in retroarch you can find the files we use segregated by consoles in the folder /share/RGB-Pi/Retroarch

-10.
+10. Currently the news are only available for the RPi3, if you have a previous model you must use version 4.0 Beta3 that you can download on the web, but it is a very primitive version, in a short time we will launch all the news for all the models as soon as we have list A stable version of 4.1

+11. Still we can not get an interlaced mode and to display Kodi in necessary 640x480i resolution, a lower resolution makes it totally unusable, at the time that it is possible to use it with an acceptable quality we will support it.

+12. We can solve problems related to our adaptation of Recalbox to CRT monitors but the questions related to the proper functioning of Recalbox is necessary that you go to your forums and to your documentation, you will find much more documentation, tutorials and support in the [official Recalbox forums.](https://forum.recalbox.com/)

+13. A bit the same as in the previous answer, everything that is not related to the adaptation of Recalbox to CRT monitors and our modifications can be consulted in the own [FAQ of Recalbox.](https://www.recalbox.com/faq)

+14. Many people use a fan connected to + 5v and GND in the GPIO, the RGB-Pi connector occupies these pins but does not use it, it is possible to solder a cable from the bottom if you have knowledge of welding, another option is to pick the + 5v from the USB port using a cut cable.

+15. It is not possible to connect a switch to power the RPi or any joystick to the GPIO port while the RGB-Pi is connected since almost all the pins are used to take out the necessary 18 Bits of video and sound.

+16. In order for the TV to be automatically set to RGB mode, it is necessary to supply + 12V to the scart and the RPi can only supply + 5v which would activate the 16/9 mode and it is necessary to use the remote control to switch to 4/3.
+There are those who have made modifications in their cable to introduce + 12v in pin 8 of the scart, this is possible to do it through an external power supply or with the use of a step up that takes + 5v of the flat cable and make it + 12v, **these modifications can be made at your own risk.**
+In case of wanting to do it it is not necessary to lift pin 8 of the PCB since it is not connected to ground, and it is designed thus for possible modifications.

+17. Please contact us at **info@rgb-pi.com** or in the forums where we participate.